 Calibration evidence and monitoring results to be archived.

 For UTC traceability, each link involved in the time dissemination chain from the reference time scale UTC up to the point of provision must be documented, as illustrated in Figure 5.x.2-1.
 An SLA will be in place to establish the time synchronization accuracy and traceability requirement to UTC.

+The time synchronization accuracy provided by the 5G System domain at the output of the 5G Device will be a suitable portion of the target requirement applicable at the application layer of the Financial customer domain, as an example in order to meet 100 µs, the 5G System domain could provide at least 10 µs accuracy.

 Figure 5.x.2-1: UTC time distribution chain to the financial customer